fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``secret``
 ~~~~~~~~~~

-- Every Django application has a secret that is used for cryptographic signing in many places.
+- Every Django application has a secret that Django uses for cryptographic signing.
-  You do not need to set this variable – a secret key will be generated and saved in a local file if
+  You do not need to set this variable – pretalx will generate a secret key and save it in a local file if
   you do not set it manually.
 - **Default:** None